-4. In Your Face Presence of the 5 Khz
+4. In Your Face Presence of the 5 kHz

 If your singer doesn’t seem to be cutting through the mix, he might need to be presented to 5Khz.
-It will push the track a little more to the front and give the singer a much needed presence.
+It will push the track a little more to the front and give the singer a much-needed presence.

-5. Sibilance Around the 7 Khz.
+5. Sibilance Around the 7 kHz

 - EQ insights from Grammy award winning engineers (you might not like what they have to say…)

 - When to use EQ and when to use compression